afunnydev/tinysociety/content/articles/2018-07-01-how-to-find-a-tiny-house-builder.md

 ### Interview

-Conduct an interview by phone or, preferably, in person.
+Conduct an interview by phone or, preferably, in person and send a [follow up email](https://instantly.ai/blog/how-to-write-a-follow-up-email).
 In addition to asking the following questions, get a sense for whether this is a person (or team) that you want to work with.

 #### Checklist of questions to ask a prospective Tiny House Builder: